dusktreader/cv/README.md

 ### Office Ally: 2019 -- Present: Web Development Team Lead

-#### 2020 -- Present: Genomics Project
+#### 2020 -- Present: Genomics Project & Transition to Team Lead

-* Piloted effort to integrate results and statuses from genomic testing venture project into patient portal
+* Piloted effort to integrate lab reports and processing statuses from genomic testing venture project into Patient Ally.
-* Collaborated with Architecture team to develop kafka messaging system for moving genomics related data and status changes throughout cross-platform ecosystem *
+* Collaborated with Architecture team to develop kafka messaging system for moving genomics related data and status changes throughout cross-platform ecosystem.
+* Revised Sprint Retrospective meeting structure to improve team engagement, encourage reflection on team dynamics, and promote positive feedback among team-members.
+* Handled challenging transition to Team Lead in the midst of dramatic turnover, performance challenges, and team re-direction.
+* Codified and regularized One-on-One meetings with direct reports to track professional development and establish constructive candor in team communication.
+* Rallied an exhausted and discouraged team around a last minute crunch-time project mandated by high-level stakeholders and delivered results while maximizing engagement.

 #### 2019 -- 2020: Patient Portal Frontend Rewrite

 * Lead effort to rewrite legacy frontend application from Django to Angular 11 using modern best practices and reactive user experience
-* Introduced [ngrx](https://ngrx.io/) store for system-wide application state management and reactive asynchronous communication with backend subsystems
+* Introduced [ngrx](https://ngrx.io/) store for system-wide application state management and reactive asynchronous communication with backend subsystems.
-* Re-designed messaging section from scratch to behave like familar email applications including contacts, attachments, and intuitive conversation-based message presentation
+* Re-designed PA Messaging section from scratch to behave like familar email applications including contacts, attachments, and intuitive conversation-based message presentation.
-* Promoted version control workflow standardization and collaborated with other senior developers to codify standards and best practices for using git
+* Promoted version control workflow standardization and collaborated with other senior developers to codify standards and best practices for git.
-* Mentored junior devs struggling with new technologies and reactive design to improve overall team velocity in conversion project
+* Mentored junior devs struggling with new technologies and reactive design to improve overall team velocity in conversion project.

-* Developed cookiecutter based project template for FastAPI applications that allow new microservices to be generated in minutes.
-* Introduced locally hosted python package index for internal libraries and promoted team-wide usage of poetry for dependency management and package publication

 ### Comscore: 2012 -- 2019: Senior Software Engineer